 Sam Winfield likes to keep busy.
 And he likes to follow his heart.
 At a point when his career as a surgeon (yes, it’s Dr Winfield, thank you very much) was blossoming, Winfield threw his energy into an empty Federation Art Nouveau shopfront at the top of William Street, Northbridge, with the aim of creating Perth’s first dedicated natural wine bar.
 Overcoming onerous licensing conditions, Winfield finally opened the doors for customers in late 2018.
 With a license for 50, Winfield had hoped to generate some interest in his deeply held passion for natural wine, but from day one, Wines of While was firmly adopted as one of the city’s favourite venues.

 Wines of While is both instantly recognisable and thoroughly individual.
 The old shop, with its recessed entry, chalky white walls, worn floorboards, hulking blonde wood communal table/bar, chalked menu and industrial steel racking speaks to both its intent and its inspiration, with shades of some like-minded establishments embedded in its DNA.
-But this is definitively Winfield’s vision, with every facet reflective of his deeply personal and passionate approach, from the uncompromising selection of wines to a menu that he and a young and enthusiastic kitchen team write and cook, right down to the 24-hour-ferment sourdough bread.
+But this is definitively Winfield’s vision, with every facet reflective of his deeply personal and passionate approach, from the uncompromising selection of wines to menu that he and a young and enthusiastic kitchen team write and cook, right down to the 24-hour-ferment sourdough bread.

 The principles of natural wine are sometimes entwined and confused with matters of style.
 No so for Winfield.
 “We’re focused on selling natural wine, which to us is organic or biodynamically grown. …Indigenous yeast only, no fine/filter, less than 30ppm SO2 added, though we have about 40 per cent zero sulphur.”
 The simplicity of this, which mirrors the original charter for natural wine producers, strips away any artifice, which knits neatly into the affable, pretence-free vibe.